Permanence (novel): Plot

 They arrive safely at the Twins (except for one ship) and discover that the Twins are ringed with power tethers that allow resources and power to be extracted.
 In the orbital center of the system is the construction shack that created the Envy.
-Her fleet is briefly attacked by the systems defenses, but she learns how to camouflage her ships.
+Her fleet is briefly attacked by the system's defenses, but she learns how to camouflage her ships.
 The Banshee was less successful and suffered a major hull breach.

 Rue and the soldiers sneak into the Banshee and free some of her original crew.
 The rest are in the construction shack, being used as explorers by Crisler.
 They leave for the construction shack, stealing an antimatter generator to use as cover.
 They enter the shack by way of burning a hole in the hull.
 Inside, Michael's team and Crisler's men are engaged in a firefight (literally, as the inside atmosphere is a hydrogen/oxygen mix).
 Michael shoots out a magnet block controlling the airlock and Crisler's marines are sucked out into space.

-However, Chrisler soon recaptures them.
+However, Crisler soon recaptures them.
 He reveals that the shack is not the true treasure, but the cycler mother seeds, one of which can regrow a complete cycler construction system.
 He plans to reverse engineer the technology and use it to wipe out the rebels and their worlds.
 Since the ships would be unable to distinguish between Rebel and alien worlds, this would amount to genocide on a universal scale.
 They also discover that the shack was not built by Lasa, but renegade Chicxulub, who embraced the Lasa philosophy.

-The Crysler's new cycler finishes and the shack launches it.
+Crisler's new cycler finishes and the shack launches it.
 Rue and company escape from Crisler by cutting loose a habitat.
 Barendts leaves with the seed and Michael pursues him.
 Rue leaves the habitat to get one of the interceptors and meets Michael, returning with the seed.

-Later, Rue and her crew watch as Crysler's cycler is launched from the system.
+Later, Rue and her crew watch as Crisler's cycler is launched from the system.
 The power tethers have redirected power back into one of the dwarfs to create a massive flare to use as an energy beam.

 On Erythrion, Rue announces her plan to revitalize the Cycler Compact, since the Lasa/Chicxulub technology means that the Halo worlds will at last be able to launch their own cyclers.

-Rue, however, is already planning her voyage to New Armstrong to reclaim the Envy and capture Crysler and Mallory.
+Rue, however, is already planning her voyage to New Armstrong to reclaim the Envy and capture Crisler and Mallory.

 Information economy

 In the "rights economy", all physical objects are nano-tagged so that payment may be enforced for all uses of proprietary information.
-The result is a libertarian dystopia.
+The result is a totalitarian dystopia.
 Schroeder assumes solutions to the problems of conducting trade in space conducted almost entirely through intangible goods—some form of interstellar money (Pp. 86, 321)—without explaining the underlying problem of creating such a currency or how the solution was devised.